19 Inch vs. 20 Inch Wheels: Balancing Style and Performance

 - Wide variety of tire types and styles available

-- Lighter than most aftermarket 20” wheel options
+- Lighter weight than most aftermarket 20” wheel options

 - High availability of D.O.T.
 Competition sizes for Road Racing or Autocross